Santa Barbara Earth Day Festival 2014

 See Map below, and How to Come Car Free.
 And visit us at the Air Pollution Control District/Car Free booth near the bike valet!

-View the online bike maps at www.trafficsolutions.info to plan your route, and find the bike valet near the corner of Anacapa and Micheltorena Streets in Alameda Park.
-There you'll find free bike parking sponsored by Bici Centro and the Santa Barbara Bicycle Coalition.
+Find a bike route using Traffic Solutions new bike map app for your iPhone or Android phone, or use a PDF copy.
+At the festival, you'll find FREE bike valet near the corner of Anacapa and Micheltorena Streets in Alameda Park, sponsored and run by SB Bike.
 As you enter the Park, check in with an Earth Day volunteer to register to win prizes for being car free.
-Then, stop by the Car Free booth, and enjoy the many offerings that are part of Bike World this year.
+Then, stop by the Car Free booth and enjoy the many offerings that are part of the Bike Zone this year.

 Take the Bus